Carthage, Illinois: History

-The first European-Americans settlers arrived in Carthage and Hancock County in the first few decades of the 19th century.
-By 1833, they had erected simple buildings in Carthage, and the town was platted in 1838.
-By this time Carthage had been designated as the county seat of Hancock County.
+The first European-American settlers arrived in Carthage and in Hancock County in the first few decades of the 19th century.
+By 1833, they had erected simple buildings in Carthage.
+That year, a log cabin was built to serve as the county courthouse, and the county seat was moved from Montebello to Carthage.
+The town was platted in 1838.

-The only person legally hanged in Hancock County, Efram Fraim, was defended in his trial by roaming country attorney Abraham Lincoln.
+The only person legally hanged in Hancock County, Efram Fraim, had been defended in his trial by roaming circuit attorney Abraham Lincoln.
 Fraim was found guilty of murder.
-Lincoln filed an appeal with the judge in the trial, which was as far as appeals in those days mostly went.
-Because at the time Carthage had no jail, Fraim was kept at the Courthouse, which was next to the school.
-Fraim would converse with the children from his second-floor window.
-As a result of these conversations, most of the school children were present when their new friend, Efram, was hanged.
+Lincoln filed an appeal with the judge in the trial, which was as far as most appeals in those days went.
+Because Carthage then had no jail, Fraim was kept at the courthouse, which was next to the school.
+Fraim conversed with the children from his second-floor window.
+As a result of those conversations, most of the school children were present when their new friend, Efram, was hanged.
 The hanging is believed to have taken place near the current city sewer plant east of town, where a natural amphitheater allowed for a crowd to view the spectacle.

-While incarcerated in the Carthage Jail in June 1844, Joseph Smith, founder of the Latter Day Saint movement, and his brother Hyrum Smith were killed by a mob on Thursday, June 27, 1844.
+While they were incarcerated in the Carthage Jail in June 1844, Joseph Smith, founder of the Latter Day Saint movement, and his brother Hyrum Smith were killed by a mob on Thursday, June 27, 1844.

-On October 22, 1858, Abraham Lincoln spoke in Carthage while campaigning for the Senate.
-A large stone on the south side of the Courthouse square commemorates the spot.
+On October 22, 1858, Lincoln spoke in Carthage while he was campaigning for the US Senate.
+A large stone on the south side of the Courthouse Square commemorates the spot.

-Over the years the jail had been modified and used for different purposes.
-For a period the jail was home to Carthage College.
+Over the years, the jail has been modified and used for different purposes.
+For a while, it was home to Carthage College.
 The jail has been restored to a close approximation of its appearance in 1844 and is now owned by the Church of Jesus Christ of Latter-day Saints.
-The site, a full city block, is a historical visitor's center.
+The site, a full city block, is a historical visitor center.

-Regionally noted botanist, philanthropist, and traveler Dr. Alice L. Kibbe called Carthage home.
-Along with Dr. Kibbe's personal collections, Carthage's Kibbe Hancock Heritage Museum houses a variety of exhibits celebrating local and regional history.
+The regionally-noted botanist, philanthropist, and traveler Dr. Alice L. Kibbe called Carthage home.
+Along with her personal collections, Carthage's Kibbe Hancock Heritage Museum houses a variety of exhibits celebrating local and regional history.

-Carthage is the only city in Illinois to have all of the jails ever used still in existence: The old jail, called the Mormon Jail; the jail next built which was also the Sheriff's residence and is on the south side of the Courthouse square; and the new jail, on Highway 136 on the city's west side.
+Carthage is the only city in Illinois to have all of the jails that it has ever used still in existence: the old jail, called the Mormon Jail; the jail next built, which was also the Sheriff's residence, is on the south side of Courthouse Square; and the new jail, which is on Highway 136 in the city's west side.

-The Hancock County Courthouse in Carthage, built in 1908, is the third courthouse for the county.
+The Hancock County Courthouse in Carthage was built in 1908 and is the third courthouse for the county.
 It is at the center of the square in Carthage.
-The courthouse and shops surrounding the square have been listed on the National Register of Historic Places since 1986.
+The courthouse and the shops surrounding the square have been listed on the National Register of Historic Places since 1986.